azuredevcollege/trainingdays/day6/challenges/challenge4.md

 ubuntu              latest              1e4467b07108        2 weeks ago         73.9MB
  ```

 I want you to pay attention to the image id part.
 Like containers, images also have unique ids.
 The image ID is a digest, and is a computed SHA256 hash of the image configuration object, which contains the digests of the layers that contribute to the image's filesystem definition.
-If two different images have the same ids, this means that they're literally the same images with different names.
+If two different images have the same ids, this means that they're literally same images with different names.
 Yes it's possible to tag an image with different tags.
 Let's do that and add another name to this image.

 Type:
 ```shell
 $ docker image tag ubuntu:latest your_dockerhub_id/day6:ubuntu
 ```
-Now we have added a second name to the same image.
+We have added a second name to the image.
 Let's check and see.

 Type:
 ```shell